jjgrainger/PostTypes/docs/post-types/modify-columns.md

     {
         // Hide the Author and Date columns
         $columns->hide( [ 'author', 'date' ] );

         return $columns;
     }
 }
 ```

-## Column Order
+## Position Columns

-To rearrange columns pass an array of column slugs and position to the `order()` method.
-Only olumns you want to reorder need to be set, not all columns.
+To rearrange columns use the `position` method to set a columns position before or after another.

 ```php